ramit21/Nodejs-poc/README.md

   Also see converter.api.spec.js on how to test asynchronous code.
 This is achieved using the 'done' parameter.
 Testing framework will execute the expect only when the done() is called in the test case.

+  In case you need to mock a library, then place a mock in the __mock__ directory adjacent to the node_modules directory.

 ## Theory